Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/05-Troubleshooting/Common-Issues.md

 - Removed the affected computer from the domain.
 - Rebooted the system.
-- Rejoined it to the domain using:
+- Rejoined it to the domain by doing the following:

    📂 `System Properties > Computer Name > Change > Workgroup → Restart → Rejoin Domain`